Preparing for Surgery - FAQs

 Can I eat, drink or chew gum before surgery?

 No, unless given specific instructions otherwise by the pre-screening nurse.

 When should the patient arrive?

-The day before the surgery or procedure, please call 410-787-4610 after 2 p.m. to confirm the time of the procedure, and the time and location the patient should report to for admission.
+The day before your procedure, please call 410-787-4610 after 2 pm to confirm the time of the procedure and the time and location where you should report for admission.
 If the procedure is on Monday, call the Friday before.

-No. A responsible adult must be present to drive the patient home after the procedure, and should stay with the patient for the first 24 hours.
+No. A responsible adult must be present to drive you home after the procedure and should stay with you for the first 24 hours.

-How can the patient arrange for in-home nursing help?
+How can I arrange for in-home nursing help?

-Please tell the pre-surgical nurse if the patient anticipates a need for in-home nursing services.
+Please tell the pre-surgical nurse if you will need in-home nursing services.
 Following surgery, the surgeon may order support services as needed.
-The patient may need to check if the insurance carrier covers in-home services.
+You will need to check if your insurance carrier covers in-home services.